X-TRACK: Physics-Aware xLSTM for Realistic Vehicle Trajectory Prediction: Results and Discussion

-In the case of NGSIM, X-TRAJ achieves better performance, with $6.03\%$ improvement in ADE and $3.61\%$ improvement in FDE, compared to X-TRACK.
-The second-best performance is achieved by X-TRAJ preceded by GSTAN \cite{GSTAN} with $2.58\%$ and $10.89\%$ improvement in ADE and FDE, respectively.
+For NGSIM, X-TRAJ achieves better performance, with $5.69\%$ and $3.48\%$ improvements in ADE and FDE, respectively, compared to X-TRACK.
+The second-best performance is achieved by X-TRAJ, preceded by GSTAN \cite{GSTAN}, with $2.51\%$ and $9.82\%$ improvements in ADE and FDE, respectively, relative to X-TRAJ.
 In terms of RMSE, the lowest RMSE at $1$-second is achieved by X-TRACK, and at $5$-second is achieved by GSTAN.
-In comparison to MHA-LSTM \cite{mha_lstm}, X-TRACK performs $42\%$ and $6\%$ better at RMSE $1$-second and $5$-second prediction, respectively.
-X-TRACK shows $23.6\%$ better performance than GSTAN \cite{GFTNN2} at $1$-second RMSE and $13.05\%$ worse performance at $5$-second RMSE.
+X-TRACK shows $23.6\%$ better performance than GSTAN \cite{GSTAN} at $1$-second RMSE and $13.05\%$ worse performance at $5$-second RMSE.